megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

 Now, we need to make it possible for our API to interact with a test instance of our database when running within the context of our tests.
 This can be done with a properly configured [test class fixture](https://xunit.net/docs/shared-context#class-fixture).
 Let's see what that looks like.

 First of all we need an `appsettings` file for our test project that contains the test database connection string.
-I created an [`VehicleQuotes.IntegrationTests/appsettings.Test.json`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/VehicleQuotes.IntegrationTests/appsettings.Test.json) file with these contents:
+I created a [`VehicleQuotes.IntegrationTests/appsettings.Test.json`](https://github.com/megakevin/end-point-blog-dotnet-8-demo/blob/main/VehicleQuotes.IntegrationTests/appsettings.Test.json) file with these contents:

 ```json
 {